sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 On bootup, event consumer reads from EVENTPUBSUB table.
 This table contains records that are published by applications and waiting to be received by event consumer.
-Whenever there is a new record, event consumer reads the record, processess and deletes it.
+Whenever there is a new record, event consumer reads the record, processes and deletes it.

 On reading the field value tuple, using the event-id in the record, event consumer fetches static information from *static_event_map*.
-As mentioned above, static information contains severity, static message part and event enable/disable flag.
+As mentioned above, static information contains severity, static message part and event enable flag.
-If the flag is set to disabled, event consumer ignores the event by logging a debug message.
+If the enable flag is set to false, event consumer ignores the event by logging a debug message.
-If the flag is set to enabled, it continues to process the event as follows:
+If the flag is set to true, it continues to process the event as follows:
-- Determine if enable flag is enabled/disabled from static information table
-- Generate new sequence-id for the event if enable flag is set to enabled
+- Generate new sequence-id for the event
 - Write the event to Event History Table
 - It verifies if the event corresponds to an alarm - by checking the state field.
-If so, it forwards the event to alarm consumer for further processing.
+If so, alarm consumer API is invoked for the event for further processing.
     - If state is raised, add the record to ALARM table
     - If state is clear, remove the entry from ALARM table
+    - If state is ack, update is_acknowledged flag of the corresponding raised entry in ALARM table
     - Update system health status
 - Invoke logging API to send a formatted message to syslog

 #### 3.1.2.1 Severity